Guilty994/liguori_domenico_adc_2021/README.md

 This project is the implementation of an anonymous chat that runs over a P2P network, built through the support of the framework/library [TomP2P](https://tomp2p.net/), for the ADC class at the [Università degli Studi di Salerno](https://www.unisa.it/).

-Further information regarding this project assignment can be found at the [ADC class page](https://spagnuolocarmine.github.io/adc.html).
+Further information regarding this assignment can be found at the [ADC class page](https://spagnuolocarmine.github.io/adc.html).

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Project structure

 ### Built With